Dallas, TX United States

 St. John’s is an independent, coeducational Episcopal school serving up to 500 students in grades pre-k through eight.
 Located in a park-like setting on 10 acres in East Dallas, the School offers its employees and students a supportive esprit de corps fueled by a common mission – one dedicated to a program of academic excellence designed to train the mind, strengthen the character, and enrich the spirit of each student in a Christian environment.
 We think of St. John’s not only as a school, but also as a very special kind of community.
 We seek to employ people who – regardless of the role they play in the School –understand that they impact the lives of our students, families, and colleagues.
 The St. John’s Code calls us to model honesty and respectfulness in our relationships, responsibility in the performance of our assignments, and a caring attitude that extends to all members of our community.
 Do you dream of becoming the best educator you can?
 Of coming to work each day with a sense of mastery, belonging, and purpose?
 Of working with fun, collegial, collaborative, growth-minded professionals?
 If so, you could thrive at St. John’s.

-- Cultivate a culturally competent religion classroom by establishing and maintaining a respectful and conscientious environment that respects the dignity of each individual.
+• Cultivate a culturally competent science classroom by establishing and maintaining a respectful and conscientious environment.

-- Collaborate with vertical team members to identify integration points between religious studies and social studies.
+• Collaborate with vertical team members to ensure science curriculum continuity between Lower and Middle School and as students progress through Middle School.
 The vertical team monitors and advances the quality of the overall program and the progress and success of students.

-- Understand and meet the developmental and academic needs of Middle School students of varying academic, social and emotional abilities.
+• Understand and meet the developmental and academic needs of fifth grade students of varying academic, social and emotional abilities.
 Differentiate instruction to meet individual student needs.

-- Fulfill other duties as assigned, such as lunch, recess, and carpool duty.
-Participate fully in the School community through club sponsorship, coaching, or other means.
+• Fulfill other duties as assigned, such as lunch, recess and carpool duty.

-- Assist with the planning of and participate in field trips, whether they be virtual, day, or overnight.
+• Assist with the planning of and participate in fifth grade field trips, whether they be virtual, day or overnight.

 Opportunities and Challenges

-- Collaborate with colleagues on the development of curriculum and in the practice of instructional strategies.
+• Collaborate with colleagues on the development of curriculum and practice of instructional strategies.

-- Attend conferences and professional meetings to remain current with religious studies curriculum, instructional strategies, culturally responsive instruction, and social and emotional learning.
+• Attend conferences and professional meetings to remain current with science curriculum, instructional strategies, culturally responsive instruction, and social and emotional learning.

-- A Bachelor’s degree in religious studies, social studies, humanities, or a related field; an advanced degree preferred.
+• A Bachelor’s degree is required; an advanced degree preferred.

-- Minimum of three years of experience teaching religion to middle school students preferred.
+• Minimum of five years of experience teaching middle school science.

 How to Apply